Sakura Wars 3: Development

 Concept work for Sakura Wars 3 began during the development of Sakura Wars 2: Thou Shalt Not Die, with the ending of the second game leading directly into the events of Sakura Wars 3.
 The game was produced by Red Company and Sega's Overworks division; Overworks was one of Sega's nine semi-autonomous studios when the company restructured its arcade and console development teams in 2000.
 Series creator Oji Hiroi returned as general producer, along with director Akira Nishino and series writer Satoru Akahori.
 Regular series character designers Hidenori Matsubara and Kōsuke Fujishima devised the visuals for the new characters, while mecha designs were handled by Mika Akitaka.
 Noriyoshi Ohba, who produced the last two games, was the executive producer.
-New staff members include producer Ryutaro Nonaka.
+New staff members included producer Ryutaro Nonaka.

-While the previous two titles had been developed for the Sega Saturn, the console was soon to be replaced by its successor the Dreamcast.
-Due to the game being for a new platform, the engine and systems were rebuilt from scratch to take advantage of all the Dreamcast's planned systems.
+While the previous two titles had been developed for the Sega Saturn, the console was soon to be replaced by its successor, the Dreamcast.
+Due to the game being for a new platform, the engine and systems were rebuilt from scratch to take advantage of all the Dreamcast's planned features.
 The more comprehensive "Analog LIPS" system was born from the team's wish to add variety to Ogami's individual responses.
 The Kinematron communication device—first introduced in Thou Shalt Not Die—was redesigned to take advantage of the Dreamcast controller, in addition to playing a larger role in the story and potential romances by keeping Ogami in contact with the Flower Division in Tokyo.
 The team also aimed to reduce loading times between the adventure gameplay segments; the revamped system was dubbed "Seamless ADV".